How fast does Dupixent work?

 - Adults patients with uncontrolled chronic rhinosinusitis with nasal polyps had an improved ability to smell in as little as 2 weeks.
 In addition, over 80% fewer patients required nasal polyp surgery in 24-week and 52-week clinical trials.

-Dupixent is also used as an add-on maintenance treatment in patients 12 years of age and older with moderate-to-severe asthma with high levels of white blood cells known as eosinophils or with oral corticosteroid-dependent asthma.
+Dupixent is also used as an add-on maintenance treatment in patients 6 years of age and older with moderate-to-severe asthma with high levels of white blood cells known as eosinophils or with oral corticosteroid-dependent asthma.
 Dupixent is not used to treat an asthma attack.
 Use a rescue inhaler such as albuterol to treat sudden breathing problems.

 Dupixent is approved as an add-on maintenance treatment for adults with nasal polyps (growths on the sinuses) accompanied by chronic rhinosinusitis (sinus and nasal cavity swelling).